Prateema1/React-Series/ReactSeriesAll/README.md

   -- Curly braces anywhere inside JSX , we can write any JS expression inside it.
   -- Also, JSX sanitizes the data first and then executed in case of Cross Site Scripting attack.

+  - Whenever we write JSX, it can only have a single parent at the top level (root), i.e JSX expressions must have only one parent element.
+  - For nested structure, we can create a div and inside div we can write any element.

+  ## React.Fragment

+  -- The solution to writing div as a wrapper parent.
+  -- Instead we can wrap elements, inside <React.Fragment></React.Fragment>
+  -- It behaves like an empty tag
+  -- But it can make our code look a bit ugly, JSX actually created an empty tag.
+  -- For example: <></>

+  ## Making Code Modular

+  -- Whenever we have a lot of use of a feature.
+For example : A restaurant card, always create a separate component for it.